justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

 ## Icon anatomy

-Our icons are always placed inside a bounding box, which ensures that vertical and horizontal spacing always adhere to the guidance shown in our [spacing guides](/foundations/spacing/overview/).
+Our icons are always placed inside a bounding box, which ensures that vertical and horizontal spacing always adheres to the guidance shown in our [spacing guides](/foundations/spacing/overview/).

 When exporting icons for your products, please export the whole bounding box, instead of just the icon area.